Estimating the number of available states for normal and tumor tissues in gene expression space: Results and Discussion

 \subsection{Concluding remarks}

+We initiated in papers \cite{AYR,Joan} a quantitative study of the topology of GES in tumors.
+In particular, the distances between the center of the tumor and normal regions and their r.m.s. radii along the PC1 axis were computed, and were shown to correlate with the characteristics of the GE distribution functions~\cite{Joan}.

-We estimated the volumes of the basins of attraction in gene expression space for the normal and cancer regions in each of the 12 cancer localizations described in Table \ref{tab1}.
-These volumes, which are proportional to the number of accesible micro-states, are measured by means of a ``configurational'' entropy-like magnitude, constructed from the probability density of samples in the space.
+In the present paper we deal with two more magnitudes quantifying the topology of GES.
+First, we estimated the volumes (hypervolumes) of the basins of attraction for the normal and cancer regions in each of the 12 types of cancer described in Table~\ref{tab1}.
+There are subtle details concerning the computation of these quantities which are discussed in the Supplementary Information.
+The most important one is the effective dimension of the regions.
+We have used the variance distribution in the PC analysis and ideas from information theory~\cite{Akaike} in order to define the effective dimension, and thus to compute the volumes.
+We use the same effective dimension, 20, for all of the tissues in such a way that they may be compared.

+Using an analogy from Statistical Physics~\cite{ergodic} and semiclassical Quantum Mechanics~\cite{Semiclass}, in which the volume of phase space is related to the number of states, we have related the computed volumes to the number of accessible biological micro-states.
+Volumes are measured by means of a ``configurational'' entropy-like magnitude, constructed from the probability density of samples in the space.
 The latter is obtained from a multivariate gaussian fit to the observed distribution of samples.

+The second magnitude characterizing the topology of GES is the overlapping between the normal and tumor clouds, computed from the same probability densities.

-The results are mainly three: 1.
-The number of accesible states is much higher for tumors than for normal samples, 2.
-All studied tumor localizations have roughly the same number of accesible states, and 3.
-The overlap between the tumor and normal samples clouds of points is roughly proportional to $\exp (-\Delta S)$.
+The results of the paper are mainly three: 1.
+The number of accessible states is much higher for tumors than for normal samples, 2.
+All studied tumor localizations have roughly the same number of accessible states whereas normal tissues exhibit higher variability, and 3.
+The overlap between the tumor and normal samples clouds of points is roughly proportional to $\exp (-0.85~\Delta S)$.

-The reduced number of accesible states for the normal tissue can be interpreted as a higher level of organization than the tumor.
-The higher variability of entropy in normal tisues, on the other hand, can be taken as a manifestation of tissue differentiation and structure.
-However, the biological relevance of the scaling between cloud overlapping and the entropy difference should be further clarified.
+The reduced number of accessible states for the normal tissue can be interpreted as a higher level of organization, as compared to the tumor.
+The nearly constant entropy of tumors points to the common evolutionary origin of tissues, in accordance with the atavistic theory.
+The higher variability of entropy in normal tissues, on the other hand, can be taken as a manifestation of tissue differentiation and structure.
+Finally, the correlation between cloud overlapping and the entropy difference is interpreted as a way of slowing down the transition to the cancer state in more organized tissues, indicating a possible very interesting relation between the topology of gene expression space (volumes and intersections) and the risk of cancer in a tissue.

+The results seem consistent with the fundamentals of evolution theory and the atavistic theory of cancer.